The impact of nonlocal coupling on deterministic and stochastic wavefront propagation in an ensemble of bistable oscillators: Introduction

 A distinguishable aim of the present work is to extend a manifold of phenomena associated with the presence of nonlocal character of spatial interaction \cite{andreu2010,nicola2002,sheintuch1997,bordyugov2006,colet2014,gelens2014}.
-For instance, nonlocal coupling is known to induce a wide spectrum of spatiotemporal effects observed in chemical systems \cite{mazouz1997} including various manifestations of the Belousov-Zhabotinsky reaction \cite{hildebrand2001,nicola2006}, magnetic fluids \cite{friedrichs2003}, and are responsible for the exhibition of fingering \cite{pismen2017}, remote wave triggering \cite{christoph1999}, Turing structures \cite{li2001}, periodic travelling waves, single and multiple pulses \cite{alfaro2014,volpert2015,achleitner2015}, wave instabilities \cite{nicola2006}, or spatiotemporal chaos \cite{varela2005}.
-In the context of ensembles of coupled oscillators, the nonlocal coupling is known to provide for observation of chimera \cite{abrams2004,zakharova2020,parastesh2021} and solitary \cite{jaros2018,berner2020,schuellen2022} states.
+For instance, nonlocal coupling is known to induce a wide spectrum of spatiotemporal effects observed in chemical systems \cite{mazouz1997} including various manifestations of the Belousov-Zhabotinsky reaction \cite{hildebrand2001,nicola2006}, magnetic fluids \cite{friedrichs2003}, and is responsible for the exhibition of fingering \cite{pismen2017}, remote wave triggering \cite{christoph1999}, Turing structures \cite{li2001}, periodic travelling waves, single and multiple pulses \cite{alfaro2014,volpert2015,achleitner2015}, wave instabilities \cite{nicola2006}, or spatiotemporal chaos \cite{varela2005}.
+In the context of ensembles of coupled oscillators, the nonlocal coupling is known to provide for observation of patched patterns \cite{franovic2022-2}, chimera \cite{abrams2004,zakharova2020,parastesh2021,franovic2021} and solitary \cite{jaros2018,berner2020,schuellen2022,franovic2022} states.
 The nonlocal diffusion is successfully used for the wave propagation control in excitable \cite{bachmair2014} and bistable \cite{colet2014,gelens2014,siebert2014,siebert2015} media.
-Complementing these results, the current paper addresses waves in ensembles of bistable systems with nonlocal interactions focusing on controlling both deterministic and stochastic wavefront velocity and saving propagating fronts destroyed by noise in the presence of local coupling.
+Complementing these results, the current paper addresses waves in ensembles of bistable systems with nonlocal interactions focusing on controlling wavefront velocity in the noiseless and stochastic cases and saving propagating fronts destroyed by noise in the presence of local coupling.